Neoteroi/BlackSheep-Docs/docs/getting-started.md

 from dataclasses import dataclass from uuid import UUID, uuid4

-from blacksheep.server import Application from blacksheep.server.responses import json
+from blacksheep import Application, json

 @dataclass